wumm-project/Seminar-S22/2022-06-07/README.md

 the basis of our prosperity will be continued and further expanded.

-In contrast to other globalisation processes such as, e.g., the implementation of Intellectual Property Rightd, these processes do not originate and were driven by individual interest groups, but have the _cooperative action_ of an inherently global "thinking" of a networked, interdisciplinary science as their basis.
+In contrast to other globalisation processes such as, e.g., the implementation of Intellectual Property Rights, these processes do not originate and were driven by individual interest groups, but have the _cooperative action_ of an inherently global "thinking" of a networked, interdisciplinary science as their basis.
 The problematisation was initiated and formed by international